ChrisGloom1/newcompany/README.md

 ### Script to run the project

-In the project directory, you have to install the packages necessary to run:\
+In the project directory, you have to install the packages necessary:\
 `npm i` or `npm install`

 Thereafter you'd have to run:\